sgasse/rebalancing/README.md

 This repository contains scripts to rebalance a stock portfolio.
 The ratios of the stock values are given, thus the script shall calculate how many stocks to buy in order to closely match the `goal_ratio` while spending almost exactly the amount `investment`.

 ## Usage
 Provide a `csv` file with the structure of `dummy_data.csv`.
-You can run the python or Julia version of te script:
+You can run the python or Julia version of the script:
 ```
 python3 dummy_data.csv 10000.0
 julia dummy_data.csv 10000.0